 The goal is not to say, “I said something about it” but to see the conflict resolved to the best of your abilities.

 Usually this means first addressing individuals on an one on one basis where dialog can take place.
 In the context there should be more questions than statements being made to the individual with the goal of getting as much context about the situation as possible.
 Keep details of conversations confidential which allow people to really talk.

 Address and correct accordingly, but leave the room valuing the individual no less as a result of your talk.
 This approach shows your personal care and your professionalism, which will help individuals see the importance and the benefit of addressing issues well.

 Remember, dealing with conflict is one of the non-negotiables of leadership.
 Deal with them now, so you don’t have to pay for them later.
 I only prefer to pay for things that I actually want; I can assure you that conflicts are not on my wish list.

 So I choose to deal with them instead!

 So how do you deal with conflict as a leader?
 Do you tend to avoid it at all cost?
 Or do you tend to deal with it quickly?
 What are some ways that you can learn to better deal with conflict in the workplace that will yield better performance by everyone?
 I would love to hear your thoughts!

 Never miss an issue of Linked 2 Leadership, subscribe today.

 Learn, Grow & Develop Other Leaders™

-Filed under: Authentic Leadership, Emotionally Intelligent Leadership, Leading & Developing Other Leaders, Servant Leadership | Tagged: awkward situations, business, executive development, leadership, Talent Management, team building | 5 Comments »
+Filed under: Authentic Leadership, Conflict Management, Emotionally Intelligent Leadership, Servant Leadership | Tagged: awkward situations, business, executive development, leadership, Talent Management, team building | 5 Comments »